-The Company's Compensation Committee, acting pursuant to its charter, sets the amount of each element of compensation for each named executive officer, as described herein and under "Corporate Governance-Compensation Committee."
+The Company's Compensation Committee, acting pursuant to its charter, sets the amount of each element of compensation for each named executive officer, as described herein and under "Corporate Governance at Urban Outfitters-Compensation Committee."
 The Compensation Committee generally holds meetings at least four times a year, and compensation amounts for executive officers for the new fiscal year are generally set in the Company's first fiscal quarter.
-In Fiscal 2013, there were five meetings of the Compensation Committee.
+In Fiscal 2014, there were four meetings of the Compensation Committee.

 The Compensation Committee is comprised of three members, Scott A. Belair (who is the committee's chairman), Joel S. Lawson III, and Robert H. Strouse.
 All members are "independent" directors, as defined by the NASDAQ Marketplace Rules.
-The Compensation Committee Charter is available on the Company's website (www.urbanoutfittersinc.com), under "Corporate Governance-Committee Charters."
+The Compensation Committee Charter is available on the Company's website at www.urbanoutfittersinc.com, under "Corporate Governance at Urban Outfitters-Committees of the Board of Directors."
 The charter is reviewed by the Compensation Committee on an annual basis and revised as warranted.